 “Distractions are blessing.
 They cause you to cling to God in love.
 (During centering prayer)

 I hope you enjoyed these “one liners”.
 Learn more about Father Meninger at Contemplative Prayer.
-I also encourage you to read both his book based upon The Cloud of Unknowing, The Loving Search for God and St. John of the Cross for Beginners.

 If you enjoyed reading this post, please recommend and share it to help others find it.